LudwigBoussaroque/DRY_NAM/README.md

 ## Project structure
   ### Images
   Contains images on the code process and drought features.
+Figure_3: "SOLar radiation-driven Drought Index (SOLDI) time series and LOESS smoothing as a function of day of the year for the year 2012 of the pixel (-96.25,31.12).
+Black lines show daily SOLDI values; the red line is the corresponding LOESS smoothing curve, and asterisks indicate the detected peaks by the code." ; FIgure_4: ; FIgure_5

   ### SWC_example_files
   Contains the 3 raw SWC daily values used in the reference article and applicable to the code as examples.